Multi-species Ion Acceleration in 3D Magnetic Reconnection with Hybrid-kinetic Simulations

-We use the Hybrid-VPIC code \citep{Le2021} that evolves ions of different species as nonrelativistic kinetic particles and electrons as an adiabatic fluid, which is coupled with Ohm's law (with hyper-resistivity and resistivity to break the electron frozen-in condition), Ampere's law (without Maxwell's displacement current) and Faraday's law.
-The 3D hybrid simulations start from two identical current sheets with periodic boundaries in all spatial dimensions.
-The current sheets have a force-free profile

-with uniform density and temperature. $B_0$ is the reconnecting field, $B_g$ is the guide field, $L_z$ is the domain size in $z$ and $\lambda$ is the half thickness of the sheet set to be one proton inertial length $d_H$.
-The guide field $b_g=B_g/B_0=0.1$ {(corresponding to a magnetic shear angle $169^{\circ}$ very typical in HCS observations \citep{Phan2021,Phan2022}), which represents in general the low guide field regime in HCS and the magnetotail \citep{Torbert2018,Oieroset2001,Chen2019}}.
+\textbf{Numerical Simulations.---} We use the Hybrid-VPIC code \citep{Le2021,Bowers2008} that evolves multi-species ions as nonrelativistic particles and electrons as adiabatic fluid, which is coupled with Ohm's law (with small hyper-resistivity and resistivity to break the electron frozen-in condition), Ampere's law and Faraday's law.
+The simulations start from two identical current sheets (our analyses focus on one) with periodic boundaries and force-free profiles: $B_x=B_0 [\tanh((z-0.25L_z)/\lambda) -\tanh((z-0.75L_z)/\lambda)-1]$, $B_y=\sqrt{B_0^2+B_g^2-B_x^2}$, with uniform density and temperature.
+We use the initial electron density $n_0$ for the density normalization. $B_0$ is the reconnecting field, $B_g$ is the guide field, $L_z$ is the domain size in $z$, and $\lambda$ is the half thickness of the sheet set to be 1 $d_H$. $b_g=B_g/B_0=0.1$ {(corresponding to a magnetic shear angle $169^{\circ}$), which represents in general the low-guide-field regime in the HCS and magnetotail \citep{Phan2021,Phan2022,Torbert2018,Oieroset2001,Chen2019}}.
+The domain size $L_x \times L_y \times L_z=1350 \times 140.4 \times 672d_H^3$, with grid size $\Delta x=\Delta y=\Delta z=0.6d_H$ and 800 protons per cell { ( $4.7 \times 10^{11}$ protons in total)}. $L_y$ is sufficient for capturing the $m=1$ flux-rope kink mode for efficient acceleration \citep{Zhang2021}.
+Small long-wavelength perturbations are included to initiate reconnection at both current sheets.
+To limit the influence of periodic boundaries, the simulations terminate at time $\sim1.3 L_x/V_A$, during which less than 1/3 of the upstream magnetic flux is reconnected and the two current sheets are not yet interacting.
 We include several ion species \ce{^1H^+,^4He^{2+},^3He^{2+},^{16}O^{7+},^{56}Fe^{14+}}, with abundance 95\%, 5\%, 0.1\%, 0.1\%, 0.1\% respectively.
-We perform three runs with different initial temperatures $T_i=T_e=0.04, 0.09, 0.25 m_HV_A^2$, where $V_A=B_0/\sqrt{4\pi n_H m_H}$ is the Alfv\'en speed with proton density $n_H$, so proton $\beta_H=0.08, 0.18, 0.5$ respectively.
-We analyze the $\beta_H=0.18$ run by default and use others for comparison.
-We will only focus on one of the current sheets in the following.
-Further details of the simulations are given in the Methods section.
-Our simulations are relevant for multi-X-line collisionless reconnection, as well as a hierarchy of collisional plasmoids in the initially thick current sheet that may develop kinetic-scale current sheets to trigger collisionless reconnection \citep{Shibata2001,Comisso2017,Uzdensky2016,Daughton2009,Ji2011}.
+Our simulations are relevant for multi-X-line collisionless reconnection, as well as plasmoid reconnection in a thicker current sheet that may develop kinetic-scale current sheets to trigger collisionless reconnection \citep{Shibata2001,Comisso2017,Uzdensky2016,Daughton2009,Ji2011}.